Our Gang (novel): Reception

 In The New York Times, Dwight Macdonald described the book as "far-fetched, unfair, tasteless, disturbing, logical, coarse and very funny" and "in short, a masterpiece".
-On the other hand, The New Republic compared the novel to MacBird! while calling it "tasteless and dreadful".
+On the other hand, The New Republic compared the novel to the Barbara Garson play MacBird! while calling it "tasteless and dreadful".

 Nixon himself discussed the book with his Chief of Staff H. R. Haldeman, who called it "ridiculous" and "sickening".
 Their conversations were preserved on Nixon's White House tapes.